The Succulent Plant Page goes to Families of Succulent Plants goes to

 Cheiridopsis denticulata N.E.
 Brown 1926

-This plant forms a cluster of elongated angular leaves with pointed tips.
+This succulent plant forms a cluster of elongated angular leaves with pointed tips.
 The large daisy-like flowers are cream to yellow.

 Native to Namaqualand of the Western Cape Province, South Africa.